 Following a dedicated, six-year-long program, Ross Hill Wines met its main environmental sustainability goal in 2016 of producing carbon neutral wines.
-As such, Ross Hill Wines is the only winery to be registered with the Australian Federal Government as carbon neutral.
+As such, Ross Hill Wines is the only wine company to be registered with the Australian Federal Government as an NCOS certified carbon neutral winery.

 What does this mean?
 Carbon neutrality is achieved when a company or product’s net greenhouse gas emissions are equal to zero.
 Attaining Government certification involves more than just buying carbon credits – it’s about reducing a company’s carbon footprint and then offsetting any emissions that can’t be reduced.
 Ross Hill is one of only 38 NCOS certified companies in Australia.
 Some others include: Qantas; Energy Australia; Sensis; Austral Fisheries; Australian Paper and Virgin Australia.